 - Turn on your faucets at full blast so the calcium deposits you just broke up in your pipes will flow out of your faucets.

 Chemical cleaners generally use acid, bleach, or lye to generate heat within the pipes and break up the scale.
-Some of the more common brand names you may have heard of include CLR® and Drano®.
+Some of the more common brand names include CLR® and Drano®.
 These cleaners can be a fast and easy solution but can cause problems of their own.

 The caustic nature of these chemicals can soften plastic, which is very dangerous for PVC pipes.
-Or, if your pipes are older and heavily corroded, it can eat away at the corrosion, so instead of slow flow from calcium build-up, you could end up with a hole in your pipe and a leak.
+If your pipes are older and heavily corroded, it can eat away at the corrosion, so instead of slow flow from calcium build-up, you could end up with a hole in your pipe and a subsequent leak.

 You need to use caution, wear protective clothing, and follow all directions carefully when using chemical cleaners.
-If you have a well, you can't use chemical cleaners as they will get into your drinking water.
+If you receive your water from a well, you cannot use chemical cleaners as they will get into your drinking water.

 While vinegar and water is the most popular natural solution, Well+Good recently offered up a few other options for homemade drain cleaners made from pantry staples.
 There also are new cleaners on the market that claim to introduce beneficial bacteria into your pipes to eat away at clogs rather than using caustic chemicals, so there are plenty of options to consider if you’d prefer a more natural route.

-If flushing your water lines and descaling your pipes don’t work, you may need to take your plumbing pipes apart to soak them in the cleaning solution.
+If flushing your water lines and descaling your pipes doesn’t work, you may need to take your pipes apart to soak them in the cleaning solution.
 Worst case scenario, you'll have to replace them.